 Is Diesel Better?

-Many people prefer to use a 15W-40 oil in their gas engine, and finding a 15W-40 or equivalent viscosity diesel oil is generally easier than finding a gasoline motor oil.
+Many people prefer to use 5W-40 oil in their gas engines, and finding a 15W-40 or equivalent viscosity diesel oil is generally easier than finding gasoline motor oil.
 Others argue that diesel fuels should have more detergency.

 While diesel oil can be used in a gas engine if it satisfies certain standards and viscosity requirements, there’s more to it.